RamezIssac/django-slick-reporting/README.rst

 `Django Ra ERP Framework <https://github.com/ra-systems/RA>`_ A framework to build business solutions with ease.

-If you find this project useful or proimosing , You can support us by a github ⭐
+If you find this project useful or promising , You can support us by a github ⭐